 DAILY ANNOUNCEMENTS

-The Word of the Week starting 2/9 is...Kindness
+The Word of the Week is...Common Sense

 STUDENT BIRTHDAYS